 Elote is most famous for their trademark appetizer, "The Elote," a delicious street corn dish consisting of fire roasted corn mixed with mayo, lime, and cotija cheese, In terms of appetizers, it's definitely the must-try!

 The Empanadas de Papa are another must try.
 This unique appetizer consists of 2 crispy turnovers stuffed with mashed potatoes and cheese, and topped with salsa and crema.
 And since Mexican food tends to stuff you up, you might just want to stick with the complimentary chips and salsa, which make for an excellent appetizer on their own!

 In terms of entrees, the selection is pretty limited.
 We tried the Chille Relleno and the Smoked Chicken Enchiladas.
 All entrees are served with black beans and quinoa.
 Both dishes were really good, although a bit pricey.
 Most entrees range in price from $20-30, which is quite high for Mexican food.

 Service was just okay at Elote.
-In all honesty, we were expecting better service considering the number of people whom rave about this restaurant.
+In all honesty, we were expecting better service considering the number of people who rave about this restaurant.

 Elote is a decent restaurant to incorporate into your Sedona itinerary.
 The food and service are both good, although the service and ambiance both could use some major improvement.
-Pricing is quite high for the mediocre service and overpriced food you get in return.
-Plus, many other restaurants offer more dramatic red rock views if this is your primary goal.
+Pricing is quite high considering the mediocre service and overpriced food (although to be fair most Sedona restaurants are overpriced.